A Pet-Friendly Guide to Madison, Georgia

 7. Enjoy Parks, Barks and Recreation

 A visit to Madison wouldn’t be complete without a trip to a local park.
 Town Park is not to be missed, but Morgan County has many other enjoyable parks, too.
-In fact, adventuring visitors may want to rent a kayak at Hard Labor Creek State Park or a stand-up paddle board at Over Yonder Outpost in nearby Rutledge.
+In fact, adventuring visitors may want to bring their kayak to Hard Labor Creek State Park or rent a stand-up paddle board at Over Yonder Outpost in nearby Rutledge to paddle the Park’s two lakes.
 While cats are unlikely to enjoy a lake visit, pups might appreciate being taken out on the water.
 Just remember to bring them a life jacket.
 For more leisurely options, consider opting for a short hike or relaxing picnic by the lake instead.

 As an extra treat, Hard Labor Creek State Park is one of 40+ state parks across Georgia that is part of the Tails on Trails Club.
 Visit 12 of these parks with your pup and become eligible for membership that includes a bandana and t-shirt with the club’s logo.